Scheduling & payment questions

 I've tried massages that didn't help before.
 How is this different?

-But I have had many clients tell me this was a different kind of massage than they had before.
-Massage regulation is still new and education requirements are fairly minimal.
-This means there is a huge range of quality in massage therapy.
+I have had many clients tell me this was a different kind of massage than what they've had before.

-My approach is different from all of those.
+My approach is different for good reasons.
 These are some of the qualities that I believe make the difference:

-- Adaptation - I have a wide tool kit of techniques that I choose based on the way your body is responding in real time.
+- Adaptation - I have a large tool kit of techniques that I choose based on the way your body is responding in real time.

 How soon will i notice a difference?
 Will I need multiple sessions?